N0aW/TLR/npchappiness.md

 - Robber > Arms Dealer: "The (Arms Dealer) sells me wares for my business and hell, I don't even wanna steal form him!"
 - Robber > Pirate: "The (Pirate) knows the art of stealing, which I admire."
 - Robber > Princess: "The (Princess) hasn't even put me in jail yet!
 I can appriciate that."
-- Robber > Angler: "The (Angler) tried to make me go on his stupid quests, people like him deserve to be robbed!
+- Robber > Angler: "The (Angler) tried to make me go on his stupid quests, people like him deserve to be robbed.
 - Robber > Guide: "The (Guide) has nothing worth my time!
 How is one even that poor?"
 - Arms Dealer > Robber: "Yeah I like the (Robber), they supply some special gun parts for me."
 - Princess > Robber: "(Robber) always gives me exotic wares for free!" (skeleton? adjust)